Finesse/froala-editor-paragraph-format-extended-plugin/README.md

 The name of the toolbar button of this plugin is `paragraphFormatExt`.

-When paragraph format is changed by user via dropdown the `class` and `id` attributes of selected paragraphs are purged and replaced by chosen format values even if chosen they are not set.
+When paragraph format is changed by user via dropdown the `class` and `id` attributes of selected paragraphs are purged and replaced by chosen format values even if they are not set.

 ### Options

 #### paragraphFormatExt

 **Type**: `Array`

 **Default value:**

 ```javascript